jarokaz/mlops-labs/examples/mlops-env-on-gcp/README.md

-# Setting up a reference MLOps environment
+# Setting up an MLOps environment on GCP

 This folder contains instructions that guide you through the process of setting up a GCP based MLOps environment as depicted on the below diagram.